JustinOng/2001-Project-2/README.md

   - `viz.html`:
     - Interactive demonstration of the search algorithm implemented
 - `requirements.txt`:
   - `pip` requirements for the Python scripts included in this repository.
-Note that the scripts were developed/executed on Python 3.8.
+Note that the scripts were developed on Python 3.8.

-****